Dr. Eliot Halley Vrijmoet

 Life in the Universe (Fall 2021, GSU): We explored how life forms and survives, how scientists search for life in the Solar System, and the context we have gained from recent exoplanet discoveries.
 For this course I created all my own lectures, homeworks, projects, and exams.

-Astro labs (2016-2020, GSU): These labs accompany the ASTR 1010 and 1020 courses.
-We cover intro astro topics such as the Moon, Solar System, galaxy classification, stellar spectral types, variable stars, etc. Each lab "section" involved guiding 24 students through a 2-hour activity once per week.
+Astro labs (2016-2020, GSU; 2015-2016, SDSU): These labs accompany the ASTR 1010 and 1020 courses.
+We covered intro astro topics such as the Moon, Solar System, galaxy classification, stellar spectral types, variable stars, etc. Each lab "section" involved guiding 24 students through a 2-hour activity once per week.